What is the difference between population and sample?

 The gold standard to select a sample representative of the population under study is by selecting a random sample.
 A random sample is a sample selected at random from the population so that each member of the population has an equal chance of being selected.
 A random sample is usually an unbiased sample, that is, a sample whose randomness is not in doubt.

-Thanks for reading.
 I hope the article helped you to understand the difference between population and sample.
+For the interested reader, see the most common descriptive statistics that can be made on a sample or a population.

 There can be, however, many different samples from the same population.
-All samples combined together can therefore be larger than the population.
-This is beyond the scope of this article, and at the moment we assume there is only one sample from a specified population.↩
+This is beyond the scope of this article, and at the moment we assume there is only one sample from a specified population.↩︎